Create small, medium, large, and extra-large test fixtures

 Extra-large would be exclusively for performance and load testing and not for normal tests.
 The primary purpose of these would avoid having to use lots of PyPI resources when stress-testing Pulp.
 We could also use this for performance optimization and maybe performance regression testing.

 (Again, all of that is a suggestion and more opinions are welcome)

-#14 Updated by bizhang about 1 year ago
+#14 Updated by bizhang over 1 year ago

 - Status changed from MODIFIED to CLOSED - COMPLETE